Tag Archives: Luke Evans

 Lizzie lost her daughter in a tragic accident and starts to lose her grip on reality when she begins to think that her daughter may still be alive.

 I’m in for a great Rapace performance.
-I’m also wondering whether Lizzie’s time in psychiatric care was simply ineffective or, was there a mix up and the the little girl is actually her daughter.
-There is definitely such a thing as ‘a mother’s instinct.’
+I’m also wondering whether Lizzie’s time in psychiatric care was simply ineffective, or was there a mix-up, and the little girl is actually her daughter.
+I mean, there is definitely such a thing as ‘a mother’s instinct.’
 And… they really do look alike.
-You see it.

 Somebody bring out the DNA test!